yetionyo/Awesome-Dynamic-Network-Embedding/README.md

 ## Papers

 [//]: #2019
+- **Predicting Citywide Crowd Flows in Irregular Regions Using Multi-View Graph Convolutional Networks.**
+  *Junkai Sun, Junbo Zhang, Qiaofei Li, Xiuwen Yi, Yu Zheng.* Arxiv 2019. [[Paper]](https://arxiv.org/abs/1903.07789)
+  - Summary: different scales of data are input to GCN and global information (e.g., weather and day of the week) are fed to fully-connected neural network, then a module of multi-view fusion based the gating mechanism is designed to combine two kinds of information to generate the final predictions.

 - **Revisiting Spatial-Temporal Similarity: A Deep Learning Framework for Traffic Prediction.**
   *Huaxiu Yao, Xianfeng Tang, Hua Wei, Guanjie Zheng, Zhenhui Li.* AAAI 2019. [[Paper]](https://arxiv.org/abs/1803.01254)[[Code]](https://github.com/tangxianfeng/STDN)
   - Summary: two intriguing assumptions are proposed: (1) the spatial dependencies between locations are also evolving w.r.t the time; (2) the temporal dependency is not strictly periodic due to its dynamic temporal shifting, and the gating mechanism and attention mechanism are introduced to solve the aforementioned problems.